 Once you have created a script project, you can begin writing code to define the add-on appearance and behavior.
 You use the Apps Script Card service to construct the add-on user interface.

 A Gmail add-on can implement a UI to assist users who are reading messages, a UI to assist users who are creating message drafts, or both.
-Universal actions can be added as well.
+You can add universal actions to your add-on as well.

-As you code, refer to the Add-on style guide for guidelines on how to design your add-on user experience.
+As you code, refer to the Gmail add-on style guide for guidelines on how to design your add-on user experience.

 Extending the message interface

 Gmail add-ons can extend the Gmail message interface (the message UI) that appears when a users opens a message to view it.
 To do this, you must define a contextual trigger for your add-on.
 This trigger fires when a message is opened, and executes an associated trigger function to build an add-on UI.